kanisterio/kanister/examples/postgres-RDS/README.md

 ## Introduction

-This example is to demonstrate how Kanister can be used to provision AWS RDS Instance and import data into it from On-prem Postgres using Kanister functions
+This example demonstrates how to provision an AWS RDS Instance, and use Kanister to backup data from an on-prem Postgres installation and restore that data into the provisioned AWS RDS instance.

 ## Prerequisites